Metastasis and Progression of Mesothelioma

 Treatment for this type of metastatic cancer usually involves radiation, consideration of a clinical trial, or best supportive care.[10]

-Metastatic Mesothelioma to the Skin
+Mesothelioma Metastasis to the Skin

 Mesothelioma that spreads to distant sites in the body may cause secondary skin cancer.
 Cancer cells can travel through the lymphatic system or through the blood to reach the skin.
 The symptoms of metastasis to the skin are lesions that may appear anywhere, usually as red or pink raised masses.

-A common location is near or on the surgical scar where the primary cancer was removed.
+A typical location is near or on the surgical scar where the primary cancer was removed.
 This can often occur due to cancer seeding or tracking of cancer cells during a biopsy or tube placement through the skin.[11]

 Slowing the Progression of Mesothelioma

 Mesothelioma is a quick and aggressive cancer that is only rarely curable.
 Most patients will experience a progression of the disease until it metastasizes to other sites.
-There are, however, steps that can slow progression in the form of treatment:[12]

 - Eating well